tehnomaan/slimweb/README.md

 }
 ```

-These 3 files are all You need (SlimwebInitializer.java, MyComponent.java, build.gradle).
+These 3 files are all You need (SlimwebConfiguration.java, MyComponent.java, build.gradle).
 Now, build the war and You are ready to go!

 Slimweb itself depends on couple of libraries, which are resolved by build system automatically.

 ## Components

 In "Basic Usage", session argument injector was introduced.
-In fact, it is possible to declare methods with any argument type as long as appropriate injector has been registered with ApplicationInitializer.
+In fact, it is possible to declare methods with any argument type as long as appropriate injector has been registered with ApplicationConfiguration.
 By default, Slimweb supports these method argument types: HttpSession, HttpServletRequest, HttpServletResponse, HttpAccessor

 In component, methods have special naming convention.
 Below is a table with some url-to-method mapping examples (in class MyComponent):